Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 - python3
 - pip

-You can nstall them with your distribution tool (apt...).
+You can install them with your distribution tool (apt...).

 - pythran
 - scipy